 - Public Offer being the chosen approach for Disinvestments does not yield the best realisation on the assets and is a far too time consuming process.
 Auctioning to financial institutions (QIBs) should be the preferred modus operandi since it gives the best realisation on the assets, and has minimal transaction cost

 While the realisation on assets might be higher in case of an auctioning process, it must be remembered that the Government is not a private enterprise and hence should not be looking at short-term gains.
 It should look at the greater good and sell these stakes by public offers to increase retail participation in the capital markets as well as to increase the depth and width of the capital markets.
 In any case, the loss is minimal as very small stakes are being sold.
 The real gains for the government lie in the appreciation post-listing.
 Let us look at the PSU IPOs since 2004 with a trading period of over 1 year.
 The value of the government holding, courtesy the market, has gone up nearly 3 times from Rs.
-1059312 crore on the issue date to Rs.1921640.06 crore (as on 19 November 2024).
+1059312 crore on the issue date to Rs.2045027.30 crore (as on 12 December 2024).